- ‘Permanent’ corona measures

 Other corona measures differ per the phase of the disease and per region.
 You will find a complete overview of the current measures on the website of the National Institute for Public Health and the Environment (RIVM) or on www.government.nl.

 Moreover, 10 days of self-quarantine are mandatory in a number of cases.
 You can check if this is the case for you with this quarantine travelcheck.
 The period of 10 days may be shortened if you do a PCR test on day 5 and the result is negative.
-From 22 September 2021 onwards fully vaccinated travellers will no longer have to self-quarantine upon travelling from a very high risk area.

 You are expected to stay at home until it’s time to do your test and also stay at home after the test has been done, at least until you know the (negative) result.
 If you have tested positive you and your possible family members will have to stay at home.